Product Liability Insurance: Cost & Coverage

-Product liability insurance can be purchased as a standalone policy, but many providers often include it with general liability.
+You can purchase product liability insurance as a stand-alone policy, but many providers often include it with general liability.
 As a digital marketplace, Simply Business is a great way to find and compare multiple options for general liability with product liability included.
-In 10 minutes or less, you can compare multiple quotes and purchase a policy online without needing to speak with anyone.
+In 10 minutes or less, you can compare multiple quotes and purchase a policy online without speaking to anyone.

 Product Liability Insurance Costs

-Product liability costs vary largely based on the size of the company and industry.
-The following quotes are for general liability policies that include product liability in its coverage.
+Product liability costs vary largely based on a company’s size and industry.
+The following quotes are for general liability policies that include product liability in their coverage.

-- Revenue: Annual revenue defines the overall liability lawsuit exposure a company faces and impacts the amounts awarded by courts.
+- Revenue: Annual revenue defines a company’s overall liability lawsuit exposure and impacts the amounts awarded by courts.

 - Coverage limits: Policies start with limits as low as $100,000 but can exceed tens of millions of dollars for protection; higher coverage means more exposure for the insurer, so premiums are higher.